Search for the missing Titanic submersible nears the critical 96-hour mark for oxygen supply | Science-Environment

 That puts the deadline to find and rescue the sub at roughly between 6 am EDT (1000 GMT) and 8 am EDT (1200 GMT), based on information the US Coast Guard and company behind the expedition have provided.

-Experts emphasised that is an imprecise estimate and could be extended if passengers have taken measures to conserve breathable air.
+Experts emphasized that is an imprecise estimate and could be extended if passengers have taken measures to conserve breathable air.
 And it's not known if they survived since the sub disappeared Sunday morning.

-Frank Owen, a submarine search-and-rescue expert, said the oxygen supply figure is a useful "target" for searchers, but is only based on a "nominal amount of consumption."
-Owen said the diver on board the Titan would likely be advising passengers to "do anything to reduce your metabolic levels so that you can actually extend this."
-Broadcasters around the world started newscasts at the critical hour with news of the submersible.
+Rescuers have rushed more ships and vessels to the site of the disappearance — and the US Coast Guard said Thursday that an undersea robot sent by a Canadian ship had reached the sea floor and begun looking for the sub.

+Authorities are hoping underwater sounds might help narrow their search, whose coverage area has been expanded to thousands of miles — twice the size of Connecticut and in waters 2 1/2 miles (4 kilometres) deep.

 The Saudi-owned satellite channel Al Arabiya showed a clock on air counting down to their estimate of when the air could potentially run out.

-Many obstacles still remain: from pinpointing the vessel's location, to reaching it with rescue equipment, to bringing it to the surface — assuming it's still intact.

-And all that has to happen before the passengers' oxygen supply runs out.

-Captain Jamie Frederick of the First Coast Guard District said authorities were still holding out hope of saving the five passengers onboard.
+Captain Jamie Frederick of the First Coast Guard District said a day earlier that authorities were still holding out hope of saving the five passengers onboard.

 Frederick said while the sounds that have been detected offered a chance to narrow the search, their exact location and source hadn't yet been determined.